embark-framework/embark-site/source/docs/storage_javascript.md

 </code></pre>

 ### Check for storage provider availability
-This will return true if the storage provider (IPFS or Swarm) is avaiable and running.
+This will return true if the storage provider (IPFS or Swarm) is available and running.

 <pre><code class="javascript">EmbarkJS.Storage.isAvailable()
   .then(isAvailable => { alert(`The storage provider is: ${isAvailable ? 'available' : 'not available'}`) })